abpio/abp-commercial-docs/en/startup-templates/microservice/using-management-module-as-microservice.md

 }
 ```

-You can publish `AuditLogInfo` object directly since it is serializable as long as you remove the `EntityEntry` objects under EntityChanges collection.
+You can publish `AuditLogInfo` object directly since it is serializable as long as you remove the **EntityEntry** objects under the `EntityChanges` collection.

 From now on, your auditing logs will be published to the distributed event bus that you can monitor using rabbitMq: